mohammadijoo/ODE_PDE_Csharp/README.md

 ## Sliding Mode Control (SMC) theory

-Sliding Mode Control is a robust nonlinear control method that enforces a chosen “sliding manifold” (sliding surface) in the state space, even in the presence of disturbances and model uncertainty.
+Sliding Mode Control is a robust nonlinear control method designed to drive the system state to a chosen manifold (the “sliding surface”) and maintain it there even under disturbances and certain modeling uncertainties.

 ### 1) Sliding surface design

-For a general second-order system, a common sliding surface is:
+For a general second-order system, a classical sliding surface is:

 $$
 s = \dot{e} + \lambda e,
 $$

-where $e$ is the tracking error.
+where $e$ is a tracking error and $\lambda &gt; 0$.
 Enforcing $s \to 0$ yields stable error dynamics.

-In this repository, the “error” is the pendulum’s deviation from upright ($\theta$), plus a cart stabilization term.
-The implemented sliding surface is:
+In this repository, the surface couples pendulum stabilization with cart motion:

 $$
 s(\mathbf{x}) = \dot{\theta} + \lambda_{\theta}\,\theta + \alpha\left(\dot{x} + \lambda_x\,x\right).